userium/Drupal-8-API---ReactJS-frontend/README.md

-# Drupal-8-API---ReactJS-frontend
-Created an example ReactJS frontend for a Drupal 8 API
+# Drupal 8 API - ReactJS front end

 I set up a ReactJS front-end with a Drupal 8 API (“Headless” Drupal, or decoupled Drupal as some call it).